omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 The current design consists of 4 contracts:
 - Distribution
 - Subreddit Point
-- Karma token
+- KARMA token
-- Subscription Token
+- Subscription token

 ##### Distribution contract
 This contract holds the main logic to decide how many community points (e.g. subreddit points) should be distributed on each round.
 This contract mints the community points according to the formula in this contract.